 Hi, I’m Tor Grønsund.
-I’m the director of new media agency Lingo, a lecturer of entrepreneurship at the University of Oslo, and blogger cited by Stanford University, UC Berkeley, INSEAD, among others for musing on tech startups.
+I’m the director of new media agency Lingo, a lecturer of entrepreneurship at the University of Oslo and BI Norwegian Business School, and blogger cited by Harvard Business School, UC Berkeley, Stanford University, among others for musing on tech startups and innovation.
 Common to all is, I believe in spreading the knowledge and stories of innovators.

 This is me at 5 years old on an IBM 5150, the first PC.

 I grew up in an entrepreneurial home in the south of Norway and was fortunate enough to be exposed to the world of computers at an early age.

 My true school wouldn’t be the classroom but rather the World Wide Web.
 Caught by the dot-com boom and intrigued by how the Internet put the world at my feet, however, I’d go on to study Information Science–at the intersection of Informatics and Media Studies–to learn about how people search, use, and share information.
 I never had a big knack for writing code (although I keep enough to prototype ideas).
 Instead, I’d develop a thing for bringing that technology to human kind.
 Design thinking.